Hank-Hsu2006/Brick-Breaker-Game-Java-/README.md

 # Brick-Breaker-Game-Java-
-Brick Breaker Game in Java with infinite levels and increasing speed Works better on Linux
+Brick Breaker Game in Java with infinite levels and increasing speed.
+Works better on Linux